naiyerasif/site/blog/2018-12-13-messaging-with-rabbitmq.md

 ## Configure Queue, Topic Exchange and Routing Key

 A typical RabbitMQ queue has a name to identify it, an optional routing key to selectively process messages and an exchange to route the messages to a queue based on the value of a routing key.
-A topic exchange works on wildcard matching of a routing pattern.
+A topic exchange works on wildcard match of a routing pattern.
 There are several other types of exchanges.
 A binding ties a queue with an exchange and a routing key.

 You can configure all these as follows.